 Here's something most retail traders don't think about: the people writing the laws that move markets are also trading those markets.
 And they're really, really good at it.

 Members of Congress have consistently outperformed the S&P 500.
 Not by a little.
 Some by double digits, year after year.
-The STOCK Act of 2012 was supposed to fix this by requiring disclosure of trades, but all it really did was create a public paper trail that proves the problem exists.
+A 2004 study published in the Journal of Financial Economics found that U.S. Senators' stock portfolios beat the market by approximately 12% per year between 1993 and 1998.
+The STOCK Act was supposed to fix this by requiring disclosure of trades, but all it really did was create a public paper trail that proves the problem exists.

-Congress members are required to disclose their trades within 45 days.
+Congress members are required to disclose their trades within 45 days under the STOCK Act (Stop Trading on Congressional Knowledge Act), signed into law by President Obama on April 4, 2012.
 That sounds reasonable until you realize what 45 days means in market terms.
 A trade made on insider knowledge about a defense contract or a regulatory decision has already played out by the time the public sees the filing.

 But here's the thing: even with the delay, the data is still valuable.
 Because these aren't one-time trades.
 They're patterns.
 When a member of the Armed Services Committee starts loading up on defense stocks, that's a signal worth paying attention to, even if you see it 45 days late.